 - A list of all the types of legal documents that need to be created or maintained.

 - The retention schedule for the documents and how often they should be updated and destroyed.

 - How the organization is going to store the records and where they are stored, including who has access to the records

-- The frequency at which employees should be notified of their responsibilities and rights in regards to records retention.
+- The frequency at which employees should be notified of their responsibilities and rights in regard to records retention.

 - How long employees can have documents before they have been destroyed or retain the right to destroy them.

 - A list of all the places where employee’s personal property is stored, including who has access to it.

 7- Setup an archive system for older documents

 Paper files and outdated storage systems can be a nightmare for businesses.
 In order to keep your customer’s data safe, you need an archive system in place.
 This will allow you to track and store old documents so that they are easily accessible when needed, as well as provide a digital record of your business’s history.

 The records retention schedule is a document that is created to outline when records should be retained, which records should be retained, and where they should be stored.
 It also provides an expiration date on the documents.

 It is an important document for keeping track of information.
 It protects the business by ensuring that all records are kept in one place and that they are kept for a set amount of time.

 These documents make it easier to find information because they provide a framework for locating and accessing the necessary records.
 The schedule may also be used to determine how long particular files might last.